valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

   Practice talks for the ACS Fall Meeting in Washington DC

 - July 31, 2025
-  Run through of initial draft of presentations and posters for the ACS Fall Meeting in Washington DC
+  Run through of initial draft of presentations/posters for the ACS Fall Meeting in Washington DC

 - June 26, 2025
   Research updates (everyone)